 At Herne Junior School, we aim to provide an education which inspires our pupils’ curiosity and fascination about the wider world through creative and exciting themes.
-We inspire to equip children with the knowledge of diverse places, people and environments in order to become life-long and independent learners.
-Learners will investigate a range of places, both in Britain and abroad to help develop knowledge and understanding of the Earth’s physical and human processes.
-We provide opportunities to solve problems, investigate and enquire about our local area, this will support children to develop an understanding of who they are, their heritage and what makes our local area so unique and special.
+We aspire to equip our children with the knowledge of diverse places, people and environments in order to become life-long and independent learners.
+The children will investigate a range of places, both in Britain and abroad to help develop knowledge and an understanding of the Earth’s physical and human processes.
+We provide opportunities to solve problems, investigate and enquire about our local area, this will support children to develop an understanding of who they are, their heritage and what makes our local area unique and special.
 We aim to give our learners strong geographical knowledge, good enquiry skills, the ability to use a range of maps, the skills to collect and analyse data and the ability to communicate information in a variety of ways.
-We want the children to have a love of geographical learning, gaining knowledge and skills through high quality teaching both inside and outside the classroom, utilising the fantastic grounds that we have available to us.
+We want the children to have a love of geographical learning, gaining knowledge and skills through high quality teaching both inside and outside the classroom, utilising our fantastic school grounds.
 As the future generation responsible for our planet, we want our children to have a sense of respect for the world.

 Year 3 – Environmental Detectives (Petersfield – local area and Rainforests (tropical biome) – Central/South America).

-Year 4 - Discover Germany (Europe), Exploring Habitats (polar/tundra, grassland, desert biomes).
+Year 4 - Discover Norway (Europe), Exploring Habitats (polar/tundra, grassland, desert biomes).

 Year 5 - Volatile Planet (earthquakes and volcanoes), Picnic in the Park (South Downs National Park - Hampshire and Yellowstone National Park – North America).

 Year 6 – Power of Water (Rivers and coasts - UK), Revolution (Hampshire and Shropshire comparison).